datavorous/GrudgePixel/README.md

 > [!CAUTION]
-> This is not a virus.
+> This is **NOT** a virus.
 Check [here](https://www.virustotal.com/gui/file/f9045baa01ebd5227785c104dea1051a42ce1cc2da9b7576ba72b696aaac147b).
 If your system doesnt allow it, build from source, follow the raylib website.

 ## User Manual
 Please check out the manual [here](https://datavorous.github.io/GrudgePixel/#manual).